stefan6419846/pip-licenses-lib/README.md

   * Include the license names and distribution object inside the result dictionary.
   * Do not use abbreviations for naming purposes.
   * Rewrite tests to use plain *unittest* functionality.
+  * Add option to skip retrieving license and notice files for faster version-only checks.

 ## Installation